vgrenn/BesthorrormoviesScatter/README.md

 # Scatter Plot Horror Movies
-I made a bar chart ranking 200 horror movies!
+I made a scatter plot ranking 200 horror movies!

 ## Analysis
 I made a bar chart comparing 200 horror movies ratings and only a few got a 100% rating.
 Not one went under 70%.